telerik/maui-docs/installation/nuget/overview.md

 Depending on your development environment, you can choose between two ways to access and download the Telerik UI for .NET MAUI NuGet packages:

 * By using the online Telerik NuGet feed.
-* By setting up your local repository with you downloaded NuGet packages.
+* By setting up your local repository with downloaded NuGet packages.

 @[template](/_contentTemplates/common/net-version.md#net-version)